thanhnguyenhm/Moon/_posts/2017-01-04-my-first-build.md

 	<figcaption></figcaption>
 </figure>

-I'm really happy with every parts that I've chosen and finally it works!
+>I'm really happy with every parts that I've chosen and finally it works!
 It's almost perfect with the budget.
-However, I still have some things on my wishlist for future upgrade: a graphic card, a better speaker, a backup external HDD and a mechanical keyboard :) maybe on next, next next Black Friday.
+However, I >still have some things on my wishlist for future upgrade: a graphic card, a better speaker, a backup external HDD and a >mechanical keyboard :) maybe on next, next next Black Friday.
-{: .notice}

 <a href="/my-first-build-updated/" class="btn btn-info" role="button">UPDATED HERE</a>